ericjohannesson/apt-repo/README.md

 My apt-repository, containing various pre-compiled debian-packages.

-## How to use this repository

-To add this repository on a debian-based linux distribution using apt, run the following commands in the terminal:
+To use this repository on a debian-based linux distribution with apt, run the following commands in the terminal:

 1. Import my public pgp-key:
 ```bash